 - T-bone: When a driver ignores traffic lights or stop signs, they may run at a perpendicular angle into the side of another vehicle.
 Also known as a T-bone accident, this type of collision is especially hazardous for the driver or passengers sitting on the impacted side of the car.

 When a loved one is involved in a fatal car accident, it can traumatize you and your entire family.
-Consequently, you may not know the steps to take or the legal options available to you.
+Consequently, you may not know what to do after an auto accident in New York or the legal options available to you.

 Seek Treatment Right Away